orlof/xcb3-ext/readme.md

 - **Text**: A string of up to 40 characters.
 This subroutine does not recognize special codes.
 The actual shape drawn to the screen corresponds to the `CharMemAddr`.
 Each character in the string is converted from PETSCII to the C64 screen code, and the resulting pattern from the Character memory is rendered on screen.

 - **CharMemAddr**: Specifies the address within the 64k address space pointing to the character memory.
 This address can be outside the current VIC bank.
 Additionally, special constant values can be used:
-  - **CHARSET_UPPERCASE**: Uses the uppercase/graphics character set directly from the C64's ROM.
+  - **ROM_CHARSET_UPPERCASE**: Uses the uppercase/graphics character set directly from the C64's ROM.
-  - **CHARSET_LOWERCASE**: Uses the lowercase/uppercase character set directly from the C64's ROM.
+  - **ROM_CHARSET_LOWERCASE**: Uses the lowercase/uppercase character set directly from the C64's ROM.

 **Usage:**
 ```c